grovegs/BehaviourTree/README.md

 ## Installation

-Use nuget to add you project.
+Use nuget to add it to your project.

 ```bash
 dotnet add package GroveGames.BehaviourTree.Godot